GeorgeOsborn97/CI_Project_3/README.md

 3. Present the user with a large varity of options that have real effects on the character which allows for hundreds of potentail character options

-4. Allow the user the ability to look at all information surronding a choice before confimring that choice.
+4. Allow the user the ability to look at all information surronding a choice before confirming that choice.

-5. Present the user a charcater sheet at the end of teh application that clearly shows all the choices they made.
+5. Present the user a charcater sheet at the end of the application that clearly shows all the choices they made.

 ___
 ### The Plan and the Roadmap:
 ![The flow chart](assets/roadmap.png)
-- The plan for this application in the beggining was to create a character creator that would provide almost all the options available in DnD beyond and other like creators.
-I originally planned to have all Racial and class benefits in the final sheet.
-I also planned to include class specfific levelled spells however this proved far too ambitous for this project.
+- The plan for this application in the begining was to create a character creator that would provide almost all the options available in DnD beyond and other similar creators.
+I originally planned to have all racial and class benefits in the final sheet.
+I also planned to include class specific levelled spells however this proved far too ambitous for this project.
 In the end many features had to be left out and many choices do not have the desired affect on the final sheet.
 However the application has been stopped at a point that I belive still achieves most of the desired outcome from such a project.
 That being said there is still a lot that can go in to this.
 As you can see from the above flowchart, 2 sections have not yet been implemented.
 In the future I would like to start with these 3 steps to move this project along:
 * Finish the class specific spell tables to accuratly show what spells can be taken for each class at each level.
-* Implement the Race and class specfific benefits seen in the race and class options into the final sheet.
+* Implement the race and class specific benefits seen in the race and class options into the final sheet.
 * Implement level bonuses such as ability score improvments and feats.

 ___
 ## Final Product
 ### The start
 ![The start](assets/final-product.png)
 * As you can see above this is the first screen that the user will be faced with.
-It is hoped that through reading this brief intoduction that they will understand what this application has to offer and will be excited to begin to create their own charcater.
+It is hoped that through reading this brief introduction that they will understand what this application has to offer and will be excited to begin to create their own charcater.
 ### The end
 ![The end](assets/character-sheet1.png)
 * The Sheet the user builds is the summerisation of their time spent in the application.
 It is formatted to neatly show all their choices and show them the character they have created.
 It is the ultimate goal of this application to give users a glimpse into the world of DnD. they may not understand the maths that has gone on to work out all their skills.
 But it is my hope that they can look over what they have created and get a sense of the kind of character they have created, maybe they can start to visualise how they would play this character.
-Maybe they will start to think of a backstory for their charcater.
-And maybe this sheet will hopefully help inform their choices when they go on to create a chracter for a real game.
+Maybe they will start to think of a backstory for their character.
+And maybe this sheet will hopefully help inform their choices when they go on to create a character for a real game.
 For a full breakdown of all the features please see below.
 ### The background
 ![Cantrip spell list](assets/google-sheet.png)
 * Working in the background is an extensive libary of information stored in a google sheet doc.
 This is where all the information regarding the races, classes and spells is pulled from.
 Without this, the application would not be possible.
 Above is a screen shot showing the cantrip spell list.
 Each spell casting class pulls from a different pair of columns.
-The first column in each pair is the spell's name and the secons contains the infrmoation about it.
+The first column in each pair is the spell's name and the second contains the infrmoation about it.
 This is the formatt across all sheets and how all the information is stored.
 ___
 ## Features:
 ### Welcome page:
   - The first thing the user will see is the intro page.
 This was put in to help describe the purpose of the site and to help them understand the mechanics.
 It also helps the user understand that not all the information they read about a race or a class will be present at the end.
   ![the intro page](assets/intro.png)
 ### Choose Race:
   - The user is then presented with their first choice.
 What race to play?
 Here they can select any of the options provided and look through the information about their chosen race.
-It is hoped here that the user will start to see the depth and posibilities of charcter creation within DnD.
+It is hoped here that the user will start to see the depth and posibilities of character creation within DnD.
 They can spend as much time as they like here looking through all the options and confirming their choice when they are ready.
   ![first choice](assets/first-choice.png)
   ![change choice](assets/change-decision.png)
 ### Information cycle: